Scroll down to see how to modify the CSM Menu.lst file - see 'Modifying the CSM Menu using the CUSTOM folder' section.

 CSM Mode - The same 32GB E2B USB drive after selecting a .imgPTN file

-Typically, you will add .imgPTN files to your Easy2boot USB drive to allow you to boot to Windows Installers, MSDaRT and Linux Live CDs in UEFI mode. .imgPTN files can be used for UEFI booting, but only if you ensure that FAT32 is used for the image format (i.e. the E2B drive can be formatted as NTFS when you make it, but when you make the image file using MPI, you must specify FAT32 for the image file format).
+Typically, you will add .imgPTN files to your Easy2boot USB drive to allow you to boot to Windows Installers, MSDaRT and Linux Live CDs in UEFI mode. .imgPTN files can be used for UEFI booting, but only if you ensure that FAT32 is used for the image format (i.e. the E2B drive can be formatted as NTFS when you make it, but when you make the image file using MPI, you must specify FAT32 for the image file format by using the MPI_FAT32 desktop shortcut).

 .imgPTN files can also be used to boot Windows Install payloads in MBR\CSM mode from an E2B USB hard drive, but without needing the additional USB 'Helper' Removable Flash drive.
 For MBR\CSM booting the partition image file can be either FAT32 or NTFS.